wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/3-powerapps-functions.md

 ## Wrapping it all up
 This brings us to the end of exploring the generated app, and taking a look behind the scenes at the screens, controls, properties, and formulas that give the app its capabilities and even personality.
 If you've followed along, you should have a better understanding of how a generated app works.
 Now you can take this understanding into creating your own app.

-In the next series of topics, we'll look at how to create versions of your apps.